Shama-33/CitySolution/README.md

  You can directly find the executable file(app) in the apk folder.
 Download and Install it directly to your android mobile phone.

+ ## Demo Use
+  You can find the screen-recordings of the two apps inside the AppVideo folder.

 ## License
 This project is licensed under the [Apache License 2.0](LICENSE).